freyamade/github-user-languages/README.md

 API endpoint: `https://api.github.com/users/:profile/repos`

-Tye https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate for help with setting up the extension's source.
-We'll probably need webpack so we can get a little module that will generate piecharts for us
+Try https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate for help with setting up the extension's source.
+We'll probably need webpack so we can get a little module that will generate piecharts for us.
+Also can see https://github.com/chibat/chrome-extension-typescript-starter for adding TypeScript into that mix.